-Figure 5f further illustrates why Assumptions A-3 and A-4 insist on identifying w-specific effects and, consequently, the extra precautions that this requirement imposes on choosing W, even in cases where NDE is identified.
-If $W = W_1$ is chosen to deconfound the $M \rightarrow Y$ relationship, then NDE can be properly estimated (using $W_2$ to deconfound $T \rightarrow M$ and $W_3$ to deconfound $\{T, M\} \rightarrow M$ Y).
-However, if $W_3$ is chosen to deconfound the $M \to Y$ relationship, the $T \rightarrow M$ relationship is no longer deconfoundable, that is, no set of measured variables is available to block all the confounding paths from T to M. The conclusion is twofold.
-First, any software that tells us if NDE is identifiable may need to search the space of candidate sets W before a determination can be made; an independent control for confounding in each of the three relationships, $M \to Y$ , $T \to M$ , and $T \to Y$ , is not sufficient for identifying natural effects.
-Second, if we venture to skip over this search and estimate the NDE by adjusting for all measured variables, the
+Fig. 5(f) further illustrates why assumptions A-3 and A-4 insist on identifying w-specific effects and, consequently, the extra precautions that this requirement imposes on choosing W, even in cases where NDE is identified.
+If $W = W_1$ is chosen to deconfound the $M \to Y$ relationship, then NDE can be properly estimated (using W_2 to deconfound $T \to M$ and W_3 to deconfound $\{T, M\} \to Y$).
+However, if W_3 is chosen to deconfound the $M \to Y$ relationship, the $T \to M$ relationship is no longer deconfoundable, i.e., no set of measured variables is available to block all the confounding paths from T to M. The conclusion is two fold.
+First, any software which tells us if NDE is identifiable may need to search the space of candidate sets W before a determination can be made; an independent control for confounding in each of the three relationships, $M \to Y, T \to M$, and $T \to Y$, is not sufficient for identifying natural effects.
+Second, if we venture to skip over this search and estimate the NDE by adjusting for all measured variables, the result is likely to become biased; Fig. 5(b), (c), and (f) exemplify this danger.